-Washington's measles outbreak is a wake up call on childhood vaccination
+Washington's measles outbreak is a wake-up call on childhood vaccination

 The Disney epidemic propelled the state to pass a law that eliminated the personal belief exemption.
 Today, California schools can enroll a child only after reviewing their immunization records and determining that the student is fully vaccinated or has a valid medical exemption.
 In just two years, the New York Times reported, counties that once had the lowest immunization rates saw a 25 percent increase in vaccinations.

 Now, Washington may follow California’s example.
 On the same day that Inslee declared a state of emergency, Washington lawmakers introduced a bill that would eliminate personal exemptions for the MMR vaccine.
-Previous attempts to revoke the state’s non-medical exemption have faced stiff opposition from parents who said such a measure would take away their rights to make decisions for their children.
+Previous attempts to revoke the state’s nonmedical exemption have faced stiff opposition from parents who have said that ≥such a measure would take away their rights to make decisions for their children.

 Multnomah County, Oregon, home to the city of Portland, sits just south of Clark County, where the Washington outbreak is centered.
 So far, a single measles case has been declared in the county and remains the only confirmed incident in the state.
 Yet health officials are concerned that the virus could continue to spread across state lines.
 “We’ve been watching the outbreak closely because people do travel back and forth quite a bit,” says Jennifer Vines, a public health physician and the medical lead for outbreak response in Multnomah County.